valakhosravi/Interview-Questions-Answers/Technical/Programming languages/JavaScript/README.md

 **Q: What is hoisting in JavaScript?**
 A: Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their respective scopes before the code is executed.
 This means that you can use a variable or function before it has been declared.
 However, only the declaration is hoisted, not the assignment or initialization.
+Variables defined with let and const are hoisted to the top of the block, but not initialized.

 **Q: What is the difference between var, let, and const in JavaScript?**
 A: var, let, and const are used to declare variables in JavaScript.
 The main difference between them is in their scope and how they can be reassigned. var has a function scope and can be reassigned. let and const have a block scope and cannot be redeclared, but let can be reassigned while const cannot.